curlyheir/cloud-sec/ubuntu/bornagainshell/Git-GitHub/Git-GitHub.md

 to stage all changed files, or specify individual files (e.g., git add file.txt).

-t commit -m "Describe your changes here" t
+git commit -m "Describe your changes here"

 to save the snapshot to the local repository.